25 Jul TIPS: Front Door And Porch Decoration Using Artificial Plants And Flowers

 If so, consider adding an outdoor planter like our 40.5″ Queen Anne’s Lace Plant With Soil White.

 A splash of color , like a lively green and white, can help add some “pop” to your muted house paint colors.

 Choose one color or a couple of colors to highlight in your entry area.
 Several arrangements in a single color create a striking display.
 Place the front door plants in your entry and add an arrangement or wreath in the same color to your front door.
 If you prefer more than one color, choose two or three and do the same.

 Tip #5 – Use plants as an accent to your table set.

 If your porch is large enough to have chairs and a table on it, use faux plants as accents on the table or in containers next to the seating options.
 Feel free to stick with just green plants or to include arrangements with plenty of color.
 It’s up to you!

 Sometimes, the pop of color you need is green.
 Add some class to your front porch display with our Boxwood Ball Topiary in Nursery Pot Green.

 Using faux plants to decorate the entry area to your home creates a hassle-free, long-lasting display that can easily be changed from season to season.
 Keep in mind that if your front door gets a lot of sun, you’ll want to choose UV-resistant options to keep your artificial arrangements looking great for a long time.
-For more tips on keeping your outdoor faux plants looking great, check out our blog post on caring for your plants in the hot summer months.
+For more tips on keeping your faux porch plants looking great, check out our blog post on caring for your plants in the hot summer months.

 And don’t forget that you can use artificial plants in landscaping beyond your front porch.
 They make a great addition to yard landscaping and other outdoor living spaces.